 Until the development of modern GPUs, Molecular Dynamics simulations were limited to the nanosecond scale.
 Given that most biochemical processes (protein folding, ligand binding etc.) happen in the microsecond to millisecond timescales, MD simulations were of limited applicability.
-However, with the emergence of GPUs and the development of ACEMD, we can now simulate trajectories of several microseconds or even milliseconds for small and medium proteins, like kinases or ion channels, using a desktop-size computer (link to metrocubo).
+However, with the emergence of GPUs and the development of ACEMD, we can now simulate trajectories of several microseconds or even milliseconds for small and medium proteins, like kinases or ion channels, using a desktop-size supercomputer.

-Since the appearance of ACEMD, multiple academic and industrial groups have used it to obtain structural insights in real-world applications, like binding mode prediction (link to d3r dopamine paper), or protein folding, among others.
-Check the success stories tab for more examples.
+Since the appearance of ACEMD, multiple academic and industrial groups have used it to obtain structural insights in real-world applications, like binding mode prediction, or protein folding, among others.
+Check the success stories section below for more examples.

-ACEMD can run for free on one GPU, while a license is required to run on multiple GPUs.
+ACEMD can run for free on a single GPU, while a license is required to run on multiple GPUs.
 Contact us to request a license or learn more.

 - NVIDIA GPU support (Maxwell architecture or later)

 - Other GPU support via OpenCL

 - CPU support (for debugging)

 - TIP3P water model